1934 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction performance demonstrates how this once-sleeper date has awakened in the modern market.
+Recent auction performance demonstrates how this once-overlooked date has firmly established itself in the modern market.

-The Denver mint mark adds a layer of complexity that collectors are actively pursuing in today’s market.
+The Denver mint mark adds a layer of scarcity that collectors are actively pursuing in today’s market.

 Market activity: 1934-D Quarter